voidshine/dameo_book/Game02.md

 Diagr.
 1

 I won't dwell on the first moves, as they can be almost any.
 The main thing is the future plan.
 It was at this point that I decided to take a radical step to try to throw my opponent off his equilibrium by any means.

 **5...    c8a6?!**
 **6. d1g4	f8h6?!**

 Diagr.
 2

-How to comment these moves of Black?
+How to comment on these moves by Black?
 Any slightly experienced player will see the obvious disadvantages and criticise it.
 Indeed, Black is exposing its rear and burning all bridges.
 Once White gets a king, it will be impossible to catch it on the 8th row.

 However, such a development has a plus: Black has extra checkers in the struggle along the entire clash line.
-I expected to suppress White by the number of my checkers and supposed that this pressure will compensate all the disadvantages of my decision.
+I expected to suppress White by the number of my checkers and supposed that this pressure will compensate for all the disadvantages of my decision.
 For example, Black already has a 5 vs. 3 advantage on verticals ‘a’ and ‘b’.

 This plan, but only in a less radical form, I sometimes apply it now.